RKPYI/rantale/NOVEL.md

-# Ranovel Frontend - API Integration Guide
+# Rantale Frontend - API Integration Guide

-This document provides a comprehensive step-by-step guide for adding new APIs to your Ranovel frontend application.
+This document provides a comprehensive step-by-step guide for adding new APIs to your Rantale frontend application.

 ## Architecture Overview

-The Ranovel frontend follows a layered architecture pattern:
+The Rantale frontend follows a layered architecture pattern:

 - **Types Layer**: TypeScript interfaces and types (`src/types/api.ts`)
 - **Service Layer**: API calls and data fetching (`src/services/`)